(Sections of the constitution and by-laws applicable to this section: IV.A, D.4; V.)

 II.E.11.
 PLANNING AND REPORTS OFFICER AND ASSISTANT PLANNING AND REPORTS OFFICER

 One newly elected member-at-large is appointed by the President to collect the annual reports of special officers, committee chairs, and representatives to other organizations.
 The reports are published in the MLA Newsletter issue prior to the annual meeting, and are available for distribution at the annual meeting of the Association.
 The Planning and Reports Officer will serve as a liaison between the Board and the next annual meeting’s Program Committee.
 The Assistant Planning and Reports Officer remains on the Program Committee through the end of the last meeting of his or her term of office.
-The Assistant Planning and Reports Officer will act as the liaison between the Board and roundtable coordinators, including receipt of letters supporting a roundtable’s renewal, and will schedule a meeting with coordinators.
-The Planning and Reports Officer chairs and the Assistant Planning and Reports Officer is an ex-officio member of the Planning Committee. (rev. 2/2013) (rev. 9/2013)
+The Assistant Planning and Reports Officer will act as the liaison between the Board and interest group coordinators, including receipt of letters supporting an interest group's renewal, and will schedule a meeting with coordinators.
+The Planning and Reports Officer chairs and the Assistant Planning and Reports Officer is an ex-officio member of the Planning Committee. (rev. 2/2013) (rev. 9/2013) (rev. 9/2016)

 II.E.12.
 FISCAL OFFICER/ASSISTANT FISCAL OFFICER